WordPress Plugins (and ClassicPress too!)

 (It doesn’t let your blog follow other Fediverse accounts, but it can integrate with the WP Friends plugin, which does.)

-Note that a lot of the settings aren’t in the plugin config page, they’re put in the relevant category.
+Note that a lot of the settings aren’t in the plugin config page, they’re put in the relevant categories.
 Followers show up on your user profile.
 You ban an instance by putting it in the general comments blocklist.

 Syndication Links (WP/CP)